ThomasTJdev/nim_websitecreator/README.md

 ![Blog](private/screenshots/profile.png)

+# Shortcuts

+When editing a blogpage or normal page press Ctrl+S to save.

 # Google reCAPTCHA

 To activate Google reCAPTCHA claim you site and server key and insert them into you `config.cfg`.